mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Changelog

 #### V0.7
-- Reworked skills to line up with Shadowrun
+- Reworked skills to line up with Shadowrun Sixth
 - Lowered skill cap to fit new Threshold
+- Bonus Effect
+- Threshold Steps
 - TODO: Qualities - Fill in, and rename to Feature OR Qualities
 - TODO: Finish Equipment
 - TODO: Finish Combat